 To be or not to be (close to port), that is the question

-In this blog as well our most recent eBook, we’ve been talking about speeding distribution time between the ports and your customers.
+In this blog as well our most recent eBook about West Coast ports, we’ve been talking about speeding distribution time between the ports and your customers.
 Very few things will have as much of an impact on that speed as choosing the location of your California warehouse.

 When choosing your California warehousing and distribution location, you first need to determine how close to the port you need to be.
 The general rule here is: the higher your products’ value and the quicker its turn time, the closer to port you should be.
 If you’re shipping smartphones, for instance, they have a relatively high value and a quick turn time and are therefore an ideal candidate for a close-to-port DC.
 Why?
 Because the value of the product combined with the lack of inventory required due to quick turns will help to offset the higher costs of a close-to-port warehouse, such as one in L.A.
 County.